 PROFESSORS

-Guide to good practices for designing and structuring a course a ATENEA
+Best practices guide for designing and structuring a course at ATENEA

-We present a series of basic tips to take into account to guide you in the process of improving the presentation of your teaching content:
+We present you with a series of basic tips (PDF version) to take into account to guide you in the process of improving the presentation of your teaching content:

 Our recommendations